Financial-Times/content-tree/libraries/from-bodyxml/go/README.md

 # XML to Content Tree Transformer

 ## Overview
 The Transformer converts external XHTML-formatted document into content tree.
-It supports format stored in the **internalComponent** collection as well as the one returned by the **Internal Content API**.
+It supports bodyXML format stored in the **internalComponent** collection.
-The latter is produced by the content-public-read service after applying certain transformations to the bodyXML it retrieves from the internalComponents collection.
-These transformations include renaming the content, related, and concept tags to ft-content, ft-related, and ft-concept, respectively, and replacing the id attribute with url, with a few caveats.

 ## Usage